cloudfoundry/diego-release/docs/deployment-constraints.md

 ## <a name="required-dependencies"></a>Required Dependencies

-Before deploying the Diego cluster, ensure that the consul server cluster it will connect to is already deployed.
-In most deployment scenarios, these consul servers come from a CF deployment.
+Before deploying the Diego cluster, ensure that the sql database it will connect to is already deployed and provisioned.

-Additionally, if configuring the BBS to use a relational data store such as a CF-MySQL database, that data store must be deployed or otherwise provisioned before deploying the Diego cluster.

 ## <a name="diego-manifest-jobs"></a>Diego Manifest Jobs